What Is a Heart Attack?

 Your doctor may order tests including:

-- Echocardiography.
-This imaging test can be used during and after a heart attack to learn how your heart is pumping and what areas aren’t pumping the way they should.
+Echocardiography: In this ultrasound test, sound waves are bounced off your heart to create images.
+It can be used during and after a heart attack to learn how your heart is pumping and what areas aren’t pumping the way they should.
 The "echo" can also tell whether any parts of your heart (valves, septum, etc.) have been injured in the heart attack.

-- Cardiac catheterization.
-You might need cardiac catheterization, also called cardiac cath, during the first hours of a heart attack if medications aren’t helping the ischemia or symptoms.
+Cardiac catheterization: You might need cardiac catheterization, also called cardiac cath, during the first hours of a heart attack if medications aren’t helping the ischemia or symptoms.
 The cardiac cath can give an image of the blocked artery and help your doctor decide on a treatment.

 Heart Attack Treatment